Syllabus for POS-110

 Most students find that quiz-taking is an excellent way to prepare for examinations.
 Therefore, you will be able to take each quiz an unlimited number of times, and the gradebook will record your most recent score.
 This arrangement will allow you to go back and reread portions of the text that you need to review and then take the quiz again for further practice.

 For a list of key concepts that may appear on your exam(s), refer to the study guide(s) available in the Examinations section of the course Web site.

 You are required to take two proctored online examinations: a midterm exam and a final exam.
-Both exams require that you use the College's Online Proctor Service (OPS).
+Both exams require that you use the University's Online Proctor Service (OPS).
 Please refer to the Examinations and Proctors section of the Online Student Handbook (see General Information area of the course website) for further information about scheduling and taking online exams and for all exam policies and procedures.
 You are strongly advised to schedule your exam within the first week of the semester.

 Online exams are administered through the course website.
 You may take each exam only once, and you must finish the exam once you have started it.
 Consult the Course Calendar for the official dates of exam weeks.

 The midterm is a closed book, proctored online exam.
 It is 2 hours long and covers all reading and assignments from Modules 1 through 4 (Chapters 1 through 10 of the textbook).
 It consists of multiple-choice and essay questions.